28 Easy 4th of July Potluck Recipes Everyone Will Love

 These creamy and fruity bars are the perfect potluck contribution if you've been assigned to bring dessert for the 4th of July menu.
 The recipe makes 24, enough to please a large crowd.

 Editor's Tip: Prep a few hours ahead and place bars in an airtight tin or resealable container, separating the layers with a sheet of parchment or waxed paper.
+When your bars are finished, use a small strainer ($13 for a set of 3, Target) to add a dusting of powdered sugar.

 Roasted Tomato-Bread Toss